 Joan selects her team with great care and they become like family.
 It is testament to Joan’s skills that guests can’t help but remark on the quality of her staff and the enjoyment guests gain in spending time with them over the four days.
 Above all, Joan’s aim is to share Friendly Beaches’ beauty with others and help ensure it remains as is for generations to come.

 Each group of ten walkers is hosted by two staff at the lodge and two guides on the walks.
 Their warm personalities, knowledge of the natural environment and ability to ensure guests feel at ease are fundamental to making this experience one to remember.

 This group of caring, intelligent, enthusiastic young Australians, includes environmental scientists, doctors to be, artists and outdoor adventurers.

 This makes for a unique and professional walking adventure that would be difficult to find elsewhere.
 All have first aid qualifications and carry a satellite phone for emergencies.
 They are supported by local characters, Shep, our boat driver and Noah, our bus driver.
-Our Office Manager Claire Richardson is involved with every aspect of the walk and ensures all runs smoothly.
+Our Office Managers Claire Richardson and Sonja Ralph are involved with every aspect of the walk and ensures all runs smoothly.